Irritable Bowel Syndrome (IBS) in Children

 - IBS causes painful belly and bowel symptoms.

 - Try to find the triggers that cause your child's symptoms.
-Then avoid those triggers.
+Then teach your child to stay away from those triggers.

 - There is no cure.
 The goal of treatment is to ease symptoms and help your child get back to normal daily function.